nicolasleigh/NoteBooks/JavaScript/notes.md

 ### First order function

 A function that doesn't accept another function as an argument and doesn't return a function is called a `first-order function`.

+### Higher order function

+A function that accepts another function as an argument or returns a function is called a `higher-order function`.